2025 Liberal Party of Australia leadership election

-The 2025 Liberal Party of Australia leadership election was held on 13 May 2025 to elect the leader of the Liberal Party of Australia and, ex officio, Leader of the Opposition.
+A leadership election was held on 13 May 2025 to elect the leader of the Liberal Party of Australia, and by virtue, the leader of the Opposition.
 The election took place after Peter Dutton lost his seat of Dickson at the 2025 federal election.
-The ballot was won by then-Deputy leader Sussan Ley, who became the first female leader of the Liberal Party.
+The ballot was won by then-deputy leader Sussan Ley, who became the first female leader of the Liberal Party.

 Ley and shadow treasurer Angus Taylor stated in advance that they would contest the leadership.
 Country Liberal Northern Territory senator Jacinta Price previously announced her intention to contest the deputy leadership as Taylor's deputy after changing her federal affiliation from the National Party, but did not run after Taylor lost the leadership ballot to Ley.

 Background

 2022 leadership election

 The last Liberal Party leadership election was held on 30 May 2022, a week after then-leader and prime minister Scott Morrison led the party to defeat at the 2022 federal election against the Australian Labor Party led by Anthony Albanese after three terms in government, and subsequently resigned as Prime Minister and Liberal leader.
 Incumbent deputy leader and treasurer Josh Frydenberg lost his seat of Kooyong to teal independent candidate Monique Ryan, making him ineligible to contest the deputy leadership election.
 The leadership election was won unopposed by Peter Dutton, the outgoing leader of the house, while the deputy leadership election was won by Sussan Ley, the outgoing Minister for the Environment, also unopposed.